corneliana/all-in-one/Internet/3 - Cloud Computing/AWS/AWS Overview.md

 ### S3: Simple Storage Service
 Think of S3 as an infinitely large external hard drive or cloud storage service to store and retrieve any amount of data, at any time, from anywhere on the web.
 It's great for data backup, archiving, and serving web content.

-S3 pre-signed URL: contains a signature that verifies my credentials.
-Public URL:
+#### Versioning the buckets
+- Enabled at the bucket level
 #### Security
+- **pre-signed URL v.s. public URL**
+	- The former contains a signature that verifies the user's credentials in the URL.

+- **Policies
+	- Explicit DENY in an IAM Policy will take precedence over an S3 bucket policy.
 	- User-based
 		- IAM Policies
 	- Resource-based
 		- Bucket Polices
 			- JSON based policies: Resource, Effect, Actions, Principal
 			- Use it to grant access to buckets/accounts, encrypt objects at upload
 			- Use cases
 	- Object ACL(Access Control List)
 	- Bucket ACL

-- Encryption: encrypt the object using encryption keys
+- **Encryption: encrypt the object using encryption keys
+	- DSSE-KMS
+	- Default Encryption

+- **CORS

+- MFA Delete

+- Glacier Valut Lock & S3 Object Lock

+- Access Logs

+- Access Points
+#### Storage
+- **Services provided: Static website hosting**
+	- S3 can host static websites and have them accessible on the Internet.
+If 403, makes sure the bucket policy allows public reads.
+- **Storage classes: Durability and Availability
+	- **Types and Payment
+		- Standard
+		- Standard-Infrequent: but requires rapid access when needed.
+		- One Zone-Infrequent: High durability in a single AZ; data lost when AZ is destroyed.
+		- Glacier
+			- Instant Retrieval
+			- Flexible Retrieval: Expedited, Standard, Bulk => wait to retrieve data
+			- Deep Archive
+		- Intelligent-Tiering
+			- Frequent
+			- InFrequent
+			- Archive Instant Access
+			- Archive Access
+			- Deep Archive
+	- **Moving between storage classes: manually or use class lifecycle configuration
-- Note
+		- Lifecycle rules
+	- Replications: CRR(Cross-Region) & SRR(Same-Region)
+		- Enable a one-time Batch Operations job from this replication configuration to replicate objects that already exist in the bucket and to synchronize the source and destination buckets.

+#### Event notifications

+#### Performance
 ### Aurora
 A high-end, self-managing filing system that keeps all the database safe, organized, and quickly accessible, even if one of the database instances has a problem.